 David is an OTG from the 1960s and early 1970s.
 He returned to TGS to teach HSC, later VCE, Economics in 1987 and undertook various roles, including Head of Commerce, Head of Arnold House, Head of Years 10 and 11 and Senior Master during his tenure.
 He retired in 2015, although remains connected to TGS through the China Program and VCE exam supervision.
 He is the father of two OTGs, both of whom commenced in Junior School and both of whom he taught.
 He is an inductee in the TGS Gallery of Achievement.

-Professor Tim Lindsey AO
+Prof Tim Lindsey AO

 Tim is an OTG, finishing in 1979.
 He is the Redmond Barry Distinguished Professor and Malcolm Smith Professor of Asian Law at the University of Melbourne, where he is also the Director of the Centre for Indonesian Law, Islam and Society.
 He is the author of over 100 publications and is executive editor of the Australian Journal of Asian Law.
 He was previously the long-serving Chair of the Department of Foreign Affairs and Trade’s Australia Indonesia Institute.
-He is an inductee in the TGS Gallery of Achievement.
+He is an inductee in the Trinity Gallery of Achievement.